-Done in duplicate at Tallinn on July 17, 1926.
+Done in duplicate at Riga, July 6, 1926.

-(L. S) A. PIIP.
+(L S.) Dr. E. SPIRA.

-(L. S.) Dr. Emil Spira.
+(L. S.) Herman ALBAT.

-(L. S.) Dr. Karel HALFAR.
+(L. S.) Dr. Kare 1 HALFAR.

-ADDITIONAL PROTOCOL
+ADDITIONAL PROTOCOL.

-The Plenipotentiaries of the Estonian Republic and the Czechoslovak Republic, on proceeding to sign the Convention relating to extradition and judicial assistance in criminal matters, declare that they have agreed that the Contracting Parties shall exchange a list of the authorities who are responsible for keeping the records of previous convictions or the records of the Courts and for giving the information required, as well as a list of the frontier stations at which extradited persons shall be received or handed over, and the authorities responsible for these proceedings
+The Plenipotentiaries of the Czechoslovak Republic and the Republic of Latvia, on proceeding to sign the Convention relating to extradition and judicial assistance in criminal matters, declare that they have agreed that the Contracting Parties shall exchange a list of the authorities who are responsible for keeping the records of previous convictions or records of the Courts, and for giving the information required, as well as a list of the frontier stations at which extradited persons shall be received or handed over, and the authorities responsible for these proceedings.

-This Protocol shall form an integral part of the present Convention.
+The present Protocol shall form an integral part of the present Convention.

-In faith whereof the Plenipotentiaries have signed this additional Protocol.
+In faith whereof the Plenipotentiaries have signed this Additional Protocol.

-Done in duplicate at Tallinn on July 17, 1926.
+Done in duplicate at Riga, July 6, 1926.